stitchdata/docs/_integration-schemas/facebook-ads/ads_insights.md

         type: "string"
         description: *action-type-description

-  - name: "social_reach"
-    type: "integer"
-    description: "The number of people who saw the ad when displayed with social information, which shows other Facebook friends who engaged with the Facebook Page or ad."

   - name: "inline_post_engagement"
     type: "integer"
     description: "The total number of actions that people take involving the ad.
 Inline post engagements use a fixed 1-day-click attribution window."